 These are the Artists

-All the same, things apply to the Molatucerdos but in the form of Visual Art.
-Creating forms of Gaulish art that tell a story, using old forms of art and making that new or adding to old art styles found around Gaul.
+All the same Bardoi concepts apply to the Molatucerdos but in the form of Visual Art.
+Little ancient Gaulish art has survived to the modern day, so a Molatucerdos can be thought of as re-connecting with lost material culture.
+Creating forms of Gaulish art that tell a story, using old forms of art and making that new, or adding to old art styles found around Gaul are some of the paths which the Molatucerdos can take.
 There are many magical forms of art to explore.
-This is a new thing so give it time to evolve and contextualize.
+This is currently being worked on and may take time.

 No Initiatory required

 - Gaulish Language